bueler/mccarthy/projects/2016/symmrheo/README.md

 references
 ----------

 First, see the notes (`notes/notes.pdf`).
-FIXME
+They cover the shallow ice approximation (SIA; equation (26) in notes) which you will want to comprehend, and the Halfar (1983) similarity solution (equation (40) in notes).

+The Halfar solution is used in the following paper, a PDF of which is in the current directory: J. F. Nye, 2000. _A flow model for the polar caps of Mars_, J. Glaciol.
+46 (154), 438--444.

+The second paper to read is the one for which I am proposing you reproduce part of the analysis of the experimental data.
+It is also a PDF in the current directory:  R. Sayag and M. G. Worster, 2013. _Axisymmetric gravity currents of power-law fluids over a rigid horizontal surface_, J. Fluid Mech.
+716, doi:10.1017/jfm.2012.545.
+They do not use the Halfar solution, but they do give a very clear derivation of a similarity solution very close to it.
+Their solution is one which closely-matches an achievable laboratory experiment.

+Read up!

 needed tools
 ------------

-FIXME
+* Matlab or Octave.

-* Any tools you need to post-process results and produce a short talk at the end of the school.
+* Any additional tools you need to post-process results and produce a short talk at the end of the school.

 questions